 - The suspended listings can receive either a hard or soft suspension.
 I think it varies based on how bad Google finds the violation.

 - If you see a random listing in your account receive a suspension but the rest of your listings are fine, it’s likely that one of the other managers/owners on the listing received an account suspension.
-In these cases, removing the user responsible and contacting GMB support is the fastest way to get access to it again.
-GMB won’t tell you which user is responsible (for privacy reasons) so you have to try to figure it out yourself by checking with the individual users and asking them if every listing in their account is suspended (if the answer is yes, they are the culprit).
+In these cases, removing the user responsible and submitting a reinstatement form is the fastest way to get access to it again.
+Google won’t tell you which user is responsible (for privacy reasons) so you have to try to figure it out yourself by checking with the individual users and asking them if every listing in their account is suspended (if the answer is yes, they are the culprit).
 For example, let’s say Bob the Plumber notices that his listing is suspended.
-He has an agency added as a manager and that agency recently received an account suspension (on all their listings they manage).
-By removing the agency as a manager and contacting GMB support, Bob can get access back to his listing much quicker.
+He has an agency added as a manager and that agency recently received an account suspension (on all the listings they manage).
+By removing the GBP agency as a manager and filing for reinstatement, Bob can get access back to his listing much more quicker.
 The agency, on the other hand, has to figure out what caused the account suspension and fix it in order to get reinstated.

 Do Suspensions Impact Ranking?